 Stockton is the eastern gateway to Jo Daviess County, a part of the driftless area of Northwestern Illinois.
-We are the home of the first Kraft Cheese plant and an early hub of the Chicago Northwestern Railroad.
+We are the home of the first Kraft Cheese plant and an early hub of the Chicago Great Western Railroad.
 Our Main Street is the highest elevation main street in Illinois.
 Please come visit!

 Stockton Heritage Museum